CIMR-Algos/TerrestrialSnowArea_ATBD_v2/book/algorithm_input_output_data_definition.md

 # Algorithm Input and Output Data Definition (IODD)

-Except for the input L1B TB data, all auxiliary and output data follow the EASE-Grid 2.0 polar projection of the Northern Hemisphere.
+Except for the input L1b {term}`TB` data, all auxiliary and output data follow the {term}`EASE-Grid` 2.0 polar projection of the Northern Hemisphere.
 The current target spatial resolution for regridding is 3.125km.

 ## Input data